Italian

 English: to make the best of something

-• Non era una prestazione brilliante, ma se l'è cavata. — It wasn't such a brilliant performance, but he made the best of it.
+• Non era una prestazione brilliante, ma se l'è cavata. — It wasn't a brilliant performance, but he made the best of it.

 verb